GiulioRossetti/ANGEL/README.md

 ```

 # Execution
-Demon is written in python and requires the following package to run:
+Angel is written in python and requires the following package to run:
 - python 2.7.10
-- igraph
-- random
-- time
+- igraph/networkx
-- sys
+- tqdm

 The algorithm can be used as standalone program as well as integrated in python scripts.

+Both an igraph (iAngel.py) and a networkx (Angel.py) implementations are provided.

 ## Standalone